TinYard/TinYard/README.md

 Internally, `Map<T>()` on the `ValueMapper` calls `Map<T>()` on a newly created `IMappingObject` and then returns this newly created object.
 This `Map<T>()` method on IMappingObject should set the `MappedType` to the type of `T`.

-`MappedValue` is then the value that is set with the `ToValue(object value)` method.
+`MappedValue` is then the value that is set with the `ToSingleton<T>(T value)` method.

-The `BuildValue<T>()` function can create the `MappedValue` object of type `T` for you.
+The `ToSingleton<T>()` function can create the `MappedValue` object of type `T` for you.
 This should have a default implementation, but you can also modify how this works by setting the `BuildDelegate<IMappingObject, Type>` Action.

-The `BuildDelegate<IMappingObject, Type>` Action, when invoked, should provide you the `IMappingObject` that is calling it and the type of the generic `T` passed into the `BuildValue<T>` function.
+The `BuildDelegate<IMappingObject, Type>` Action, when invoked, should provide you the `IMappingObject` that is calling it and the type of the generic `T` passed into the `ToSingleton<T>` function.

 #### MappingObject

 `MappingObject` provides a super-simple implementation of [`IMappingObject`](#IMappingObject) that is used by [`ValueMapper`](#ValueMapper).

 `MappingObject` optionally has a reference to the `IMapper` that creates it, passed to it via the constructor.
-This is so that it can use the Factory that the `IMapper` has to build an object when the default `BuildValue<T>` is called on the `MappingObject`.
+This is so that it can use the Factory that the `IMapper` has to build an object when the default `ToSingleton<T>` is called on the `MappingObject`.
 If no `IMapper` is provided, it will simply not be able to build the value unless an override has been provided on the `BuildDelegate<IMappingObject, Type>` Action.

 ### IInjector